Gerstenhaber brackets on Hochschild cohomology of general twisted tensor products: Jordan plane

-is an isomorphism of $(A\ot_{\tau}B)^e$-modules.
+This equals $x^a e_ix^{a'} \ot y^b e_j' y^{b'} + S$, where $S$ is a sum of terms whose degree in $y$ is less than $b + b'$ and whose total degree is still $a + a' + b + b'$.
+By induction on the degree in $y$, the top term $x^ae_ix^{a'} \ot y^b e_j'y^{b'}$ of this expression is also in the image of the map $\varphi$.
+Therefore $\varphi$ is surjective.
+By construction, $\varphi$ can be expressed via an upper triangular matrix in each total polynomial degree, so it is also injective.
 We apply the standard formula for the differential on a tensor product of complexes as well as the maps $\tau_{i,A}^{-1}$, $\tau_{B,i}^{-1}$ given above in order to express elements in the resolution in terms of the free basis elements $e_0\ot e_0'$, $e_0\ot e_1'$, $e_1\ot e_0'$, $e_1\ot e_1'$.
 We calculate as follows (recall that we write elements of the ring $A\ot_{\tau}B$ as noncommutative polynomials in $x,y$, omitting the tensor symbol in notation for these elements):

 We next find expressions for Hochschild cocycles on which to use the techniques of Section~\ref{sec:Gbracket-techniques}: Apply $\text{Hom}_{(A\otimes_{\tau}B)^e}(-,A\otimes_{\tau}B)$ to sequence~(\ref{total}).
 Since each $P_i\ot Q_j$ is isomorphic to the free $(A\otimes_{\tau}B)^e$-module $(A\otimes_{\tau}B)^e$, we find that